 Ger Lane is a singer, songwriter and performer from Limerick, Ireland now based in London, UK.

-His music stems from the "rock" tradition.
+His music stems from the "post punk/rock" tradition it seems.

 Personal music delights include Talk Talk, Kate Bush, Talking Heads and Arvo Part.
 Lately, the colours of Sufjan Stevens and the minimal William Basinki.
 Wider reading references would be Walt Whitman, Milan Kundera and Charles Eisenstein.